 - Better integration with Google Ads, including creating Audiences directly inside Google Analytics 4.

 These changes will make reporting on lifetime return on investment and attribution better, helping your teams make more data-driven decisions.
-Even if it wasn’t for the upcoming deadline when Universal Analytics stops working, this is definitely a great selling point for switching to Google Analytics 4.
+It’s definitely a great selling point for switching to Google Analytics 4.

 Google Analytics 4 has advanced data analysis opportunities thanks to the BigQuery connection and Machine Learning